How to Invest in Impossible Foods Stock

 - Impossible Foods’ products are cruelty-free.
 Since no animal products are used, the product doesn’t come from the abhorrent conditions of slaughter houses, dairy farms, and factory farms.

 - The products are rich in the same nutrients as real meat – that includes the iron that real meat has plenty of.
 Impossible Foods’ hamburger has the same amount of iron as real hamburger.

 - Impossible Food’s burger is cholesterol free, making it a good choice for those with elevated cholesterol levels.

 - Impossible Foods is working on all of the biggest meat and animal proteins, including pork, chicken, fish, cheese, and eggs.

 How can I invest in Impossible Foods stock?

 Impossible Foods is still privately held.
 It is not currently traded on any stock market, though an IPO is being speculated.
 If you would like to invest in Impossible Foods stock, keep your eyes out for an IPO soon.
 This page will be updated when an IPO is announced.

 While it’s impossible for outsiders to know exactly when Impossible Foods will have their initial public offering, most observers expect it in late 2021 or early 2022.
 The leadership team has been filling out with very experienced executives who will be capable of leading the company to a successful IPO sometime in the near future.
 It is all but certain that Impossible Foods will IPO on the New York Stock Exchange when the time comes.

 What is Impossible Foods’ valuation?

-Since the company is still privately held, we can’t say for sure, but the most recent investments put. the valuation at likely over $11 billion at this point.
+Since the company is still privately held, we can’t say exactly what the valuation is, but the most recent investments put the valuation at over $11 billion.
 Once the company IPOs, the exact valuation will be determined by the stock investors.